 In recent years, artisans have formed the Asociación de Artesanos la Gloria de Dios - a predominately female weaving collective focused on basketry.
-Baskets are made from two types of naturally dyed palm fibers and each basket can take up to several weeks to complete.
+Baskets are made from two types of naturally dyed palm fibers and larger baskets can take up to several weeks to complete.
 We work directly with the artisans at prices determined by the weaving collective.

 Our Timbiqui Bag is the mini version of our cuatro tetas baskets.
 Dress up or down - handwoven, sturdy, and one-of-a-kind.

-Colors: brown + light brown or brown + mustard
+Colors: brown + light brown or black + white

 Size: 10” H x 7.5” W